NotePlan/plugins/README.md

 **Step 4: Startup Auto Watch Process**

+Open up a Terminal shell, `cd` to the repository root directory, and issue the command:
-`npc plugin:dev <your_plugin_folder>` from the root directory to build your plugin as you develop so it can be tested in NotePlan.
+`npc plugin:dev <your_plugin_folder> --watch` from the root directory to build your plugin as you develop so it can be tested in NotePlan.
+This will compile your code and put it into your NotePlan app directory so you can test your plugin.
+The `--watch` flag keeps the process looking for changes to your files and will automatically rebuild the plugin for you. (more on that below)

 **Step 5: Start your plugin command develop and test locally**